How to change the hostname on Linux

 Using the hostnamectl command

 The hostnamectl command is versatile.
-We can use it to view, edit, and manage all three types of hostnames.
-Without any option, it displays all configured hostnames with the system information.
+It can be used to view, edit, and manage all three types of hostnames.
+Without any options, it displays all configured hostnames with system information.

 #hostnamectl